Maintaining Engineered Wood Siding vs. Traditional Wood Siding

-In terms of cleaning, siding must be washed annually using non-abrasive household cleansers according to the manufacturer’s recommendations.
-It is important to test cleansers on a small area to ensure they do not damage the finish.
+In terms of cleaning, siding must be washed annually using non-abrasive household cleaners according to the manufacturer’s recommendations.
+It is important to test cleaners on a small area to ensure they do not damage the finish.
 This applies to both types of wood siding.

 Follow these four easy steps:

-- Rinse entire home right away from top to bottom (with a hose) and make sure all soap and debris are removed.
+Rinse the entire home right away from top to bottom (with a hose) and make sure all soap and debris are removed.

 Traditional wood siding must painted or stained frequently or it will begin to rot or warp (on average every 3-5 years).